wangweida710/cleancode-python/CleanCode_Python.md

 ymdstr = datetime.date.today().strftime("%y-%m-%d")
 ```

-Additionally, there's no need to add the type of the variable (str) to its
+ymdstr is a bad name, also no need to add the type of the variable (str) to its
 name.

 **Good**: